andrewash/Grunty/README.md

 Completed Sunday 6/14/2020
 Time spent: 6 hours (I took some extra time for UI polish, code review, and to implement lightweight offline support)

+Please note all messages printed to console are gated by a check to make sure we're not running on production.

 ## Dev Design
 - MVC architecture
 - Uses some newer Swift features like the Result type